-- 1.2.5 For the avoidance of doubt, this module is not applicable to Als' subsidiaries which are licensed and regulated under the SFO. - 1.2.6 Als may wish to refer to SB-1 "Supervision of regulated activities of SFC-registered authorized institutions" on the HKMA's approach to supervising securities-related activities of Als.
+- 1.2.6 In developing this module, the HKMA has had regard to: - the guidelines and circulars previously issued by the HKMA on IPO share subscription and share margin financing; - relevant materials and requirements issued by the HKEX related to the IPO settlement process; - relevant standards and requirements issued by the SFC on securities margin financing; and - current industry practices. - 1.2.7 For the avoidance of doubt, this module is not applicable to Als' subsidiaries which are licensed and regulated under the SFO, unless otherwise specified. - 1.2.8 Als may wish to refer to SB-1 "Supervision of Regulated Activities of SFC-Registered Authorized Institutions" on the HKMA's approach to supervising securities-related activities of Als.
 See also other modules in the Supervisory Policy Manual (such as those relating to internal controls and credit risk management) that have a general application.